 Adaptive Authentication scores the risk of each login attempt on a scale of 0-100 and compares the calculated risk score to the maximum level you're comfortable with:

-No calculated risk: Require MFA if the login's risk factor is calculated as 5 or more.
-Login attempts that fit a pattern of behavior that machine learning recognizes over time as safe (let's say the user is logging in from their home IP address/OS/browser) will eventually be calculated as less than 5.
+No calculated risk: Require MFA if the login's risk factor is less than 5.
+Login attempts that fit a pattern of behavior that machine learning recognizes over time as safe (for example, the user is logging in from their home IP address/OS/browser) will eventually be calculated as less than 5.

-Low calculated risk: Require MFA if the login's risk factor is calculated as 20 or more.
-This is less strict than No calculated risk.
-More likely to let users log in without MFA.
+Low calculated risk: Require MFA if the login's risk factor is calculated between 5 to 25.
+This is more strict than No calculated risk.
+MFA is more likely required with user login.

-Medium calculated risk: Require MFA if the login's risk factor is calculated as 50 or more.
-This is less strict than Low calculated risk.
-Even more likely to let users log in without MFA.
+Medium calculated risk: Require MFA if the login's risk factor is calculated between 26 to 50.
+This is more strict than Low calculated risk.
+MFA requirement is increasingly likely with user login.

 Assign the user policy to a Group or to individual users.